PhoenicisOrg/phoenicis/README.md

 # PlayOnLinux and PlayOnMac 5
 This is the PlayOnLinux and PlayOnMac 5 repository.

+## Scripts
+* Please make your pull request on this repository: https://github.com/PlayOnLinux/scripts to add scripts

 ## Build instructions
 ### Prerequisites
 * maven